 Network organizational structure helps visualize both internal and external relationships between managers and top-level management.
 They are not only less hierarchical but are also more decentralized and more flexible than other structures.

 The idea behind the network structure is based on social networks.
 Its structure relies on open communication and reliable partners; both internal and external.
-The network structure is viewed as agiler than other structures because it has few tires, more control and bottom flow of decision making.
+The network structure is viewed as agiler than other structures because it has few tires, more control, and a bottom flow of decision making.

 5) Divisional Structure

-Within a divisional types of organizational charts has its own division which corresponds to either products or geographies.
+Divisional types of organizational charts have their own division which corresponds to either products or geographies.
 Each division contains the necessary resources and functions needed to support the product line and geography.